KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS17.1.md

 *Or you can flash my [resize](https://www.androidfilehost.com/?fid=8889791610682901036) zip in TWRP.*

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build only supports HDMI displays that report supported resolutions using EDID.
 See [this page](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) under 'Which values are valid for my monitor?' to see how to check which resolutions your display supports using Raspbian.
 1920x1080 resolution is used by default with this build.
-If your display doesn't support 1920x1080 resolution, you can try changing value of debug.drm.mode.force property in /system/build.prop to something it does.*
+If your display doesn't support 1920x1080 resolution, you can try changing value in /boot/resolution.txt to something it does.*

 Q: I have official 7" LCD display and touchscreen.
 What should I do?
 *A: Official 7" touchscreen is only supported using SwiftShader software renderer.
 See below how to switch between different graphics drivers.
-You will also need to change display size under Settings -> Display -> Display size (or change ro.sf.lcd_density to 120 in /system/build.prop) to adapt to the smaller resolution.*
+You will also need to change display size under Settings -> Display -> Display size (or change ro.sf.lcd_density to 120 in /vendor/build.prop) to adapt to the smaller resolution.*

 Q: I need to use SwiftShader software renderer to use camera, the official 7" display, or I want to boot without any display connected.
 What should I do?
 *A: <span style="color:#FF0000;">Warning</span>, SwiftShader is a software renderer and using it affects graphics performance.
 You can switch between MESA and SwiftShader graphics drivers by executing following commands in 'adb shell'/serial console/terminal (you can enable built-in terminal app from Settings -> System -> Developer options -> Local terminal):*